avidofood/vue-responsive-video-background-player/README.md

 - `autoplay` (default: `true`)

 The video is going to be played immediately when the video is ready.
 If you are setting it to false, you can start the video just by `this.$refs.videobackground.player.play()`.
-But remember to set `ref=videobackground` to the html tag `<video-background>`, so that it can work.
+But remember to set `ref=videobackground` to the HTML tag `<video-background>`, so that it can work.

 - `overlay` (default: `''`)
 If you love overlays, then copy the overlay from the advanced example.